nrl-ai/CustomChar/README.md

 - For coding style, please follow the style of the existing code.
 We basically follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 - Install [clang-format](https://clang.llvm.org/docs/ClangFormat.html) for auto formatting the code.
-- Install [pre-commit](https://pre-commit.com/) for auto formatting hook or manually run the script `scripts/format-code.sh` to format the code.
+- Install [pre-commit](https://pre-commit.com/) for the auto-formatting hook or manually run the script `scripts/format-code.sh` to format the code.

 ```bash
 pre-commit install # Install pre-commit hook